The 20 Best Biotinidase Deficiency Doctors in Japan

 Nagasaki, JP

-Yuta Koike practices in Nagasaki, Japan.
+Yuta Koike practices practicing medicine in Nagasaki, Japan.
 Mr. Koike is rated as an Experienced expert by MediFind in the treatment of Biotinidase Deficiency.
-His top areas of expertise are Pseudoxanthoma Elasticum, Psoriasis, Angiosarcoma of the Scalp, and Epidermolytic Hyperkeratosis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Pseudoxanthoma Elasticum, Psoriasis, Epidermolytic Hyperkeratosis, and Biotinidase Deficiency.

 Learn about our expert tiers